Malvern Preparatory School

-Malvern Preparatory School, commonly referred to as Malvern Prep, is an independent, all-boys Catholic middle school and college preparatory high school in Malvern, Pennsylvania, within the Archdiocese of Philadelphia.
-The school is operated by Order of Saint Augustine and is a member of the Augustinian Secondary Education Association.
+Malvern Preparatory School, commonly known as Malvern Prep, is an independent, all-boys Catholic middle school and college preparatory high school in Malvern, Pennsylvania, within the Archdiocese of Philadelphia.
+The school is supported by Order of Saint Augustine and is a member of the Augustinian Secondary Education Association.

-Malvern Prep is a member of the Inter-Academic League which also includes Episcopal Academy, Germantown Academy, Penn Charter, The Haverford School, and Springside Chestnut Hill Academy.
+Malvern Prep is a member of the Inter-Academic League, which also includes Episcopal Academy, Germantown Academy, Penn Charter, The Haverford School, and Springside Chestnut Hill Academy.

 History

-Malvern Prep was founded as a preparatory academy on the campus of Villanova University in 1842 at the Belle-Aire farm, which the Augustinian order purchased in January 1842.
-The academy was named "St. Nicholas of Tolentine Academy" in 1901.
+Malvern Preparatory School is the direct continuation of the academy program founded in 1842 by the Augustinians as the “preparatory” school for what is now Villanova University.
+The Augustinian community purchased the farm called Belle-Aire in January 1842, to establish a college and monastery under the patronage of St. Thomas of Villanova.

-In 1922, due to the expansion of Villanova's college program and increasing distinctions being made between the attendees of the academy and the college, it was decided to remove the academy from Villanova's campus.
-The Rosengarten family of Malvern sold a 143 acre part of its old farm between Warren Avenue and Paoli Pike to the Augustinians, and the academy became Malvern Preparatory School.
+In 1922, due to the expansion of Villanova's college program and the growing distinctions between the academy's attendees and the college's, it was decided to remove the academy from Villanova's campus.
+The Rosengarten family of Malvern sold a 143 acre part of its old farm between Warren Avenue and Paoli Pike to the Augustinians, and the academy relocated to become Malvern Preparatory School.
 The property included the site of the Paoli Massacre, a Revolutionary War battlefield that Malvern Prep owned until 2000, when the local municipality, the Borough of Malvern, purchased it for preservation purposes.

-Only two original buildings were suitable for classes and are still preserved; these are the original farmhouse (Austin Hall) and another farm building (the Friary, or Alber's Hall).
+Only two original buildings were suitable for classes and are still preserved: the original farmhouse (Austin Hall) and another farm building (the Friary, or Alber's Hall).
 Because the school needed more space, it built three new buildings in 1924.
-The first graduating class of Malvern Prep, almost all of whom were boarders, graduated in 1927.
+The first graduating class of Malvern Prep, almost all of whom were boarders, graduated in 1926.

-Malvern Prep reached 200 students in 1953 and went through another construction phase, erecting six new buildings in the next eight years.
+Malvern Prep reached 200 students in 1953 and underwent another construction phase, erecting six new buildings over the next eight years.
 Over the next twenty years, the number of boarders decreased, eventually to zero; the school is now entirely a day school.
 The school erected a new indoor sports center (O'Neill Sports Center), a dining hall (Stewart Hall, a then-existing building, Villanova Hall), and several athletic fields in the late 1990s and early 2000s.
 Malvern Prep has undergone several new constructions in recent years, with a new art center named in honor of the former president, Reverend David J. Duffy, O.S.A.
 '48, and a new outdoor athletic complex bearing the name of legendary former football coach Gamp Pellegrini.

-In August 1999, Reverend Richard J. Cochrane, a teacher at Malvern, was charged with sexual assault.
-The victim, then a student al Malvern, said that Cochrane sexually assaulted him in June 1991 at a house in Tobyhanna.
-Cochrane showed a pornographic film to the victim, gave him beer, fondled him and then performed a sexual act on him.
-A second victim made similar accusations against Cochrane, but the case was too old to prosecute.
-Cochrane in January 2003 pleaded no contest to sexual assault.
-He was sentenced in July 2003 to one and a half to two years in state prison.